 - 1/4" cartridge tape, 4-track

-- 8 mm cartridge
+- 8 mm cartridge tape

-- DAT
+- 4 mm DAT

-- DLT
+- DLT (digital linear tape)

 In addition to backup devices attached to any particular system, backup devices of various types and capacities may be accessible through network connections.
 Refer to your owner's guide for information on locally accessible devices, and the appropriate vendor documentation for network-accessible device information.